SuperNolvas/free-genai-bootcamp-2025/language-voyager/README.md

       - Offers more generous location resolving credits than ArcGIS

-3. Build and start the containers:
+3. Build and start the containers (see Container Structure section below for examples of running containers):
    ```bash
    docker compose build
    docker compose up -d